Frequently asked questions about test day

+6. What is the Speaking test?

 The Speaking test is a discussion with a certified and highly qualified IELTS Examiner.
-The Speaking test is made up of three sections and is recorded.
+The Speaking test is made up of three parts and is recorded.

 7. What do I need for the Speaking test?

 You must bring the same identification documents (ID) you supplied on your IELTS Application Form and continue to use the same ID for each part of the test.
 Your ID will be checked before you enter the interview room.

 8. What kinds of accents can be heard in the Listening and Speaking tests?

 As IELTS is an international test, a variety of English accents are used in both of these tests.

 9. Do I have to write in pencil?
 (Paper-based IELTS only)

 Typically pencil has always been recommended for the IELTS Listening and Reading of the test.